-Various owners in the region, among which we find Scala Dei, mobilised to protect the reputation of Priorat.
+Various owners in the region, among whom we find Scala Dei, mobilised to protect the reputation of Priorat.
 A few years later, the Estatut del Vi del Ministeri d’Agrigultura recognised “Priorato de Scala-Dei” Priorat as a winegrowing area to be protected.
 However, the beginning of the Civil War hindered the constitution of DO Priorat, which had to wait until 1954.

 Refurbishment of Scala Dei

-Transfer of Cartoixa
+Transfer of the Cartoixa